Breast Cancer Histopathology Classification using CBAM-EfficientNetV2 with Transfer Learning: Experimental Results and Discussions

 We employed a modality-specific transfer learning strategy for the classification task and compared it with various state-of-the-art CNN architectures, as shown in Table \ref{table:comparison_accuracy}.

-Initially, we conducted experiments on two different models without transfer learning, as presented in Table 3.
-Subsequently, we evaluated state-of-the-art models pre-trained on ImageNet, as summarized.
-The performance of our proposed modality-specific strategy, incorporating transfer learning.

-As shown in Table 2, our proposed EfficientNetV2-XL + CBAM significantly outperformed various established models, including DenseNet201 and Deep CNNs.
-Notably, at higher magnification levels, this model achieved an outstanding accuracy of 98.96\% and an F1-score of 98.31\% at 400X magnification, highlighting its ability to accurately classify breast cancer histopathology images
+To further validate the effectiveness of our proposed CBAM-EfficientNetV2 model, we conducted qualitative analyses using attention maps.
+These visualizations illustrate the regions the model focuses on during classification, providing insight into its decision-making process.

+The CBAM module enhances the model’s ability to highlight critical regions, such as irregular nuclei shapes and abnormal cellular arrangements, which are key indicators of malignancy.

 The EfficientNetV2-XL + CBAM demonstrated substantial performance improvements over the VGG16 + VGG19 combination across all magnifications.
 While the VGG-based models delivered competitive accuracy, their computational requirements were significantly higher.
 For instance, the VGG16 + VGG19 models required a Tesla K80 GPU with 24GB of VRAM to accommodate their large parameter count and high computational demand.

-In contrast, the EfficientNetV2-XL + CBAM was trained on a more modest NVIDIA RTX 4060 GPU with just 8GB of VRAM.
+In contrast, the EfficientNetV2-XL + CBAM was trained on a more modest NVIDIA RTX 4080 GPU with just 16GB of VRAM.
 Despite the lower memory availability, the EfficientNetV2-XL architecture demonstrated exceptional computational efficiency, leveraging depthwise separable convolutions, squeeze-and-excitation (SE) blocks, and the Convolutional Block Attention Module (CBAM).
-This efficiency allowed the model to maintain superior accuracy and scalability, particularly at higher magnifications, while requiring significantly fewer computational resources.